 What you will learn in this tip: the differences between autoloaders and tape libraries.
-Learn about some of the pertinent pricing and compatibility issues when transitioning from an autoloader
+Learn about some of the pertinent pricing and compatibility issues when transitioning from an autoloader to a tape library.

 With voice and video data becoming more common in the enterprise, some data storage and backup administrators are finding that the volume of data that is being backed up on a nightly basis is growing exponentially.
 If you find yourself in this situation, then you may eventually discover that the tape autoloader that you're currently using for data backups is no longer sufficient.
 One possible solution to this dilemma is to invest in a backup tape library.